 Depending on the type of claim you file, you may have to provide different types of evidence and follow specific steps outlined by the insurance company before they commit to or process a payout for you.
 The following are a few examples:

-When dealing with a car accident without a lawyer, consider this additional advice:
+When dealing with a car accident without an accident lawyer, consider this additional advice:

 - Don’t throw away any receipts or disregard costs or expenses, irrespective of how big or small they are